SteveWLU/TEI-MS-SIG/ch-11-issues.md

 ordered according to the current structure of the chapter

 ### forget about ch.
 11
 What if ch.
-11 did not exist and we had to write it from scratch?
+11 did not exist and we had to write it from scratch:
 * What would it be about?
+* Would it be one chapter or more?
+* What would be called?
+* How would it be structured?
+* Would it overlap with content present elsewhere in the Guidelines, that is, would it be an option to move material from other chapters into the new ch.
+11?

+The chapter could be about:
-  * manuscripts
+* manuscript transcription
 * single documents instead of variants between them (--> ch.
 12)
-  * physical characteristics of the object which carries a text
+* physical characteristics of the handwritten, typewritten, printed, engraved, audiorecorded text
 * "editorial transcription" (http://www.tei-c.org/release/doc/tei-p5-doc/de/html/ref-model.pPart.transcriptional.html), i.e., a special way to handle material

-* It would definitely not be about
+It would most likely not be about
 * genres of text
+* manuscript description / descriptive bibliography (information about the object that carries a text)
+* critical apparatus as an input
+* 19.4 Representing Textual Transmission
+although these items might be relevant for a transcription or closely related to it.

-* Possible thematic kernels of chapter(s)
+Possible thematic kernels of chapter(s):
 * all manuscript related stuff
    * transcription with codicological background
    * modern manuscripts
    * ancient / non european manuscripts / prints
 * epigraphy
 * facsimiles / images and their integration with a text encoding
 * critical schools (critique génétique, ultra-diplomatic, fluid text, Greg-Bowers, german editorial theory)
 * printed editions (descriptive bibliography)
 * editorial intrusions (`corr`-like) / restraint (`gap`-like)
-* Would it be one chapter or more?
-* What would be called?
-* How would it be structured?
-* Would it overlap with content present elsewhere in the Guidelines? (e.g., in ch.
-3, section 3.4.3, see below)

 ### stop mansplaining
 > This familiar tree model is complicated [listen!] because manuscripts sometimes show the influence of more than